rome/tools/crates/rome_analyze/CONTRIBUTING.md

 5. the const `CATEGORY` must be `RuleCategory::Lint` otherwise it won't work
 6. the `Query` needs to have the `Semantic` type, because we want to have access to the semantic model.
 `Query` tells the engine on which AST node we want to trigger the rule.
-7. The `State` is optional, and it's an arbitrary data structure you can use to implement across phases.
+7. The `State` type doesn't have to be used, so it can be considered optional, but it has be defined as `type State = ()`
-8. The `run` function must be implemented, and it's the logic that says "when" a diagnostic needs to be emitted
+8. The `run` function must be implemented.
+This function is called every time the analyzer finds a match for the query specified by the rule, and may return zero or more "signals".
 9. Implement the optional `diagnostic` function, to tell the user where's the error and why:
    ```rust,ignore
    impl Rule for UseAwesomeTricks {